tilemill-project/tilemill/platforms/osx/packaging.md

 ## Uninstall any globally installed libmapnik2.dylib

-   cd src/mapnik-trunk # or wherever your mapnik sources are sudo make uninstall
+    # move to where your mapnik sources are
+    cd src/mapnik-trunk
+    sudo make uninstall

 ## Set up Mapnik SDK